nansencenter/DAPPER/README.md

 * See other examples, e.g. DAPPER/mods/Lorenz63/sak12.py
 * Make sure that your model (and obs operator) support
     * **ensemble input**
-      (allowing forecast parallelization is in users's hands)
+      (hence forecast parallelization is in users's hands)
     * should not modify in-place.
     * the same applies for the observation operator/model
 * To begin with, try **small** initial perturbations.